nezaboodka/reactronic/README.md

     throw new Error('render method is undefined')
   }

-  @reactiveProcess // called in response to changes ensureUpToDate(): void {
+  @reactive // called in response to changes ensureUpToDate(): void {
     if (this.shouldComponentUpdate()) {
       // Ask React to re-render